andreasVelo/es1-worklife-agent-release/README.md

 | Inactive | Not registered or not currently connected to the backoffice HCM |
 | Suspended | Registration/communication is paused for maintenance or administrative hold |
 | Test | Registered in test mode |

+Note: The device state defines the connection status with the HCM System.
+You can change the state to Active once the device is registered to the HCM sytem by using the cli command: devices --state <index> where <index> is the number of the connected device.